simplecrawler/simplecrawler/README.markdown

 *	`crawler.parseScriptTags` -
 	Whether to scan for URLs inside script tags.
 	Defaults to `true`.
-*	`myCrawler.maxDepth` -
+*	`crawler.maxDepth` -
 	Defines a maximum distance from the original request at which resources will be downloaded.
-Asset files are excluded from this distance condition.
+Asset files are excluded from this distance condition if `crawler.fetchWhitelistedMimeTypesBelowMaxDepth` is `true`.
+Defaults to `0`
-	Defaults to `0` — no max depth.
+	— no max depth.
+*	`crawler.fetchWhitelistedMimeTypesBelowMaxDepth` — Defaults to `false`.
+If
+	`true`, then resources (fonts, images, CSS) will be excluded from `maxDepth` checks.
+(And therefore downloaded regardless of their depth.)
 *	`crawler.ignoreInvalidSSL` -
 	Treat self-signed SSL certificates as valid.
 SSL certificates will not be validated against known CAs.
 Only applies to https requests.
 You may also have